wttai004/machine_learning/README.md

 Organization:

+common_lib: contains helper functions for simulation

-dmrg_qwz: simulation using Density Matrix Renormalization Group (DMRG) to benchmark ground state.
+dmrg_qwz: simulation using Density Matrix Renormalization Group (DMRG) implemented in [TenPy](https://tenpy.readthedocs.io/en/latest/) to benchmark ground state behavior.

 netket_qwz: simulation using NQS, implemented using [NetKet](https://www.netket.org).
 Currently, it implements a Slater Determinant model for benchmarking, as well as the Neural Jastrow and Neural Backflow Ansätze.
 For the latter two, a feed-forward neural network with tunable layer count and hidden neurons is implemented.